Tonic-Box/DungeonCrawler/README.md

-A demo , very simple, dungeon crawler game with procedural mag generation, leveling, combat, and all built in java using LibGDX.
+A very simple demo dungeon crawler game with procedural mag generation, leveling, combat, and all built in java using LibGDX.